Pablo Montero: Career

 In mid-2012, a return to the character of "Coloso" in Salvador Mejía it convened to join Qué bonito amor a new version of La hija del mariachi, being his second antagonistic role / main villain next to Jorge, Danna García, Malliany Marin and Juan Ferrara.
 In 2014, he acted in Mi corazón es tuyo as Diego.
 Pablo reunited once again with Jorge.

-In 2014, he will be a special guest acting in Lo imperdonable as Demetrio Silveria, Martin's half brother, costarrs with Ana Brenda Contreras and Iván Sánchez.
+In 2014, he was a special guest acting in Lo imperdonable as Demetrio Silveria, Martin's half brother, costarring with Ana Brenda Contreras and Iván Sánchez.